-What is the difference between cut, loop, low, and high-piles?Updated 6 months ago
+What is the difference between cut, loop, low, and high-piles?Updated a year ago

 The pile of a rug refers to the raised surface of fibers, consisting of upright strands or loops of yarn.